AffableMelon/JAVALABS/README.md

 # JAVALABS
 This repo is dedicated to pushing java labs

-\nCourse tought by Yoseph Abate @AAIT
+Course taught by Yoseph Abate @AAIT